Catholic Schoolhouse Tour 2: Week 15

 How’s it going?
 I hope that you are feeling blessed this week.
-God has called you to do one of the most important vocations- teaching your students to know, love and serve Him!
-Of course they can do that better by knowing how to read, do math and understand their history. 🙂 Don’t feel discouraged this week, but take comfort in knowing you are doing God’s work in your family.
+God has called you to do one of the most important vocations- teaching your students to know, love, and serve Him!
+Of course, they can do that better by knowing how to read, do math, and understand history.
+Don’t feel discouraged this week, but take comfort in knowing you are doing God’s work in your family.

 Memory Work Idea

 If you have a gym nearby or a basketball goal in your driveway, this could be a fun memory game for you!
 Play a version of HORSE, memory work style!
 Choose 5 memory work sentences/songs to work on.
 Then have your students try to make a basketball goal from 5 different positions.
 When they make it in the first position, they have to recite the first memory verse correctly to move to the second position.
 Keep going until someone has made a goal AND said the memory work for that position correctly in all five places!

 Continue filling in your Saint Cecilia fun pack this week!